sah/monocle/README.md

 ## @_o

-It's important that code look stylish, so if you prefer, you can don the monocle and use this handy shortcut for monocle.o:
+It's important that code be dapper and well-dressed, so if you prefer, you can don the monocle and use this handy shortcut for monocle.o:

     from monocle import _o